Accounting for Unobserved Confounding in Domain Generalization: Introduction

-for some measure of error $\mathcal L$ of the function $f$ that relates input and output examples $(x,y)\sim P$.
-Choosing different sets $\mathcal P$ leads to estimators with different properties.
-It includes as special cases, for instance, many approaches in domain adaptation, covariate shift, robust statistics and optimization, see e.g. \cite{ben2009robust,kuhn2019wasserstein,bickel2009discriminative,duchi2016statistics,duchi2019distributionally,sinha2017certifying,wozabal2012framework,abadeh2015distributionally,duchi2018learning}.
+for some measure of error $\mathcal L$ of the function $f$ that relates input and output examples $(\mathbf x,y)\sim P$.
+Different sets $\mathcal P$ formalize the expected shifts and leads to estimators with different robustness properties and different performance for a given data distribution.
 Robust solutions to problem (\ref{robust_pop}) are said to generalize if potential shifted, test distributions are contained in $\mathcal P$, but also larger sets $\mathcal P$ result in conservative solutions (i.e. with sub-optimal performance) on data sampled from distributions away from worst-case scenarios.
+For instance, causal solutions have been shown to optimize for (\ref{robust_pop}) with $\mathcal P$ defined as any distribution arising from interventions in an underlying structural causal model on observed covariates $\mathbf x$ leading to shifts in their distribution $P_{\mathbf x}$ (see e.g. sections 3.2 and 3.3 in \cite{meinshausen2018causality} and \cite{peters2016causal}).
+The invariance to changes in covariate distributions of causal solutions is powerful for generalization and has been used to justify invariant risk minimization algorithms such as proposed in \cite{arjovsky2019invariant} and extensions \cite{ahuja2020invariant,krueger2020out,gimenez2020identifying, lu2021nonlinear, jin2020enforcing, magliacane2017domain,koyama2020out,parascandolo2020learning}.

-One formulation of causality is also a version of this problem: $\mathcal P$ defined as any distribution arising from interventions on observed covariates $x$ leading to shifts in their distribution $P_x$ (see e.g. sections 3.2 and 3.3 in \cite{meinshausen2018causality}).
-The invariance to changes in covariate distributions of causal solutions is powerful for generalization, but implicitly assumes that all covariates or other drivers of the outcome subject to change at test time are observed.
-Often shifts occur elsewhere, for example in the distribution of unobserved confounders, in which case also conditional distributions $P_{y|x}$ may shift.
-In the presence of unobserved confounders, the goals of achieving robustness and learning a causal model can be \textit{different} (and similar behaviour also occurs with varying measurement noise).
-There is, in general, an inherent \textit{trade-off} in generalization performance: in the presence of unobserved confounders, causal and correlation-based solutions are both optimal in different regimes, depending on the shift in the underlying generating mechanism from which new data is generated.
-We consider next a simple example, illustrated in Figure \ref{Fig1}, to show this explicitly.
+Invariant solutions across environments, their optimality for generalization, and their causal interpretation is valid however only under the premise that all covariates and drivers of the outcome subject to change at test time are observed.
+Often shifts occur elsewhere, for example in the distribution of unobserved confounders, in which case also conditional distributions $P_{y|\mathbf x}$ may shift, or on the target $Y$ itself.
+In the presence of unobserved confounders, the goals of achieving robustness and learning a causal model can be \textit{different}.
+There is, in general, an inherent \textit{trade-off} in generalization performance: in the presence of unobserved confounders, causal and correlation-based solutions are both optimal in different regimes, depending on the shift in the underlying data generating mechanism from which new data is generated.
+For additional context, we consider next a simple example that we re-use throughout this paper to highlight different aspects of this problem.